KMPlayer

-K-Multimedia Player (commonly known as The KMPlayer, KMPlayer or KMP) is an Adware-supported media player for Windows and iOS that can play most current audio and video formats, including VCD, HDML, DVD, AVI, MKV, Ogg, OGM, 3GP, MPEG-1/2/4, AAC, WMA 7, 8, WMV, RealMedia, FLV and QuickTime.
-KMPlayer shows many advertisements, including in the homepage, side panels, options panel, and as pop-up ads.
+K-Multimedia Player (commonly known as The KMPlayer, KMPlayer or KMP) is an Adware-supported media player for Windows, android and iOS that can play most current audio and video formats, including VCD, DVD, AVI, MP4, MPG, DAT, OGM, VOB, MKV, Ogg, OGM, 3GP, MPEG-1/2/4, AAC, WMA 7/8, WMV, RealMedia, FLV, and QuickTime.

 History

 KMPlayer was developed by Kang Yong-Huee (강용희) and was officially released on 1 October 2002.
-On 5 March 2008, The KMPlayer's Forum announced that KMPlayer had been taken over by Pandora TV, a Korean streaming video company, in August 2007.
+On 5 March 2008, The KMPlayer's Forum announced that KMPlayer had been acquired by Pandora TV, a Korean streaming video company, in August 2007.

 Naming

 KMPlayer has had several names.
 In version 3.0.0.1438, the player was labeled both KMPlayer and KMP.
 The About page has referred to "The KMPlayer Professional Media Player" and "The KMPlayer".
 The version page has referred to "KMPlayer".
 The license page states:

-Features

-The player handles many audio, recording, video and subtitle formats, and allows users to capture audio, recording, video and screenshots.
-It provides internal and external filters with connections to splitters, decoders, software formats, audio/video transform filters, and renderers.
-Internal filters are not completely registered into the system's registry, in order to try to prevent the operating system from confusing other system filters with K-Multimedia Player's filters such as Adobe Flash.

-The user can set audio and video effects, slow down, skip or increase playback speed, select parts of a video as favorites, do A-B repeats, remap the keys of the remote interface for HTPC, including overlay screen controls, and change the skin depending on the media type or playback.

-KMPlayer 3-D

-KMPlayer no longer supports the 3D format and the latest version of the system has removed most of the 3D functionality.
-The 3D format was discontinued in March 2015.

-KMPlayer Mobile App

-KMPlayer Mobile App was released on 15 March 2014.
-It is available for most current Android and iOS devices.

-KMP Connect

-KMP Connect was released on 14 May 2014.
-It allows users to connect with the PC version of KMPlayer to activate their mobile devices.
-Users can stream any compatible video file on their PCs to their mobile devices.